Promite2501/TH3D-Unified-U2.R1/README.md

 **THIS IS PROVIDED UNDER THE GPL V3 LICENSE.
 PROVIDED AS-IS.
 NO SUPPORT OR WARRANTY IS PROVIDED.**

-Based on [Marlin](http://marlinfw.org) 1.1.9 Stable.
+Based on [Marlin](http://marlinfw.org) 2.x BugFix.
 Highly customized and modified for easy use with stock printer boards.
 If you have a custom machine it is best to use vanilla [Marlin](http://marlinfw.org).